Instructor Category: Farrar Williams

 Some content may not be appropriate for all students.
 Selected films can be reviewed at Common Sense Media.
 See Required Texts tab for more details.

 Discussion and writing are cornerstones of the course.
-In addition to guidance on writing, students should expect to learn tools for class discussion and enter into a lively discussion during most weeks.
-While the focus of the course is film, there are several readings, including short stories, articles, and two full books.
-Writing focuses on developing student voice and clarity of communication.
+In addition to guidance on writing, students should expect to learn tools for class discussion and to engage in lively discussion during most weeks.
+While the course focuses on film, there are several readings, including short stories, articles, and two full books.
+Writing focuses on developing student voice and communication clarity.
 Assignments include film reviews, thesis-based literary analysis papers, personal narratives, and creative writing.

 Course Structure